strimzi/strimzi-kafka-operator/design/service-binding.md

 1) The code is included in an annotation for the user's custom resource.
 This is fragile and ugly.
 1) The code includes the name of a listener.
 If a different listener name is being used, the code is incorrect.
 1) The code picks just the first of the array of addresses.
-It's common Kafka practice to have a list of bootstrap servers.
+It's common Kafka practice to have a list of bootstrap servers, and while Strimzi usually only has a single bootstrap address per listener, it is still necessary for the user to concatenate the `host:port` pair.

-What would be better is to annotate the Strimzi objects in a way that enabled the Service Binding Operator to populate the environment variables itself.
+What would be better is to annotate the Strimzi objects in a way that enabled the Service Binding Operator to populate the binding information itself.
+The user should only really need to refer to the `Kafka` in their `ServiceBindingRequest` and let the SBO take care of the details of the binding.

 ## Service Binding Specification

 As an enhancement to the Service Binding Operator, the [Service Binding Specification](https://github.com/application-stacks/service-binding-specification) is being developed by the community to describe how services can be made bindable, which essentially means providing binding data and a description of where to find it.
+Then the Service Binding Operator provides the binding information in a standard way, such as environment variables or a volume-mounted secret (refer to the [Service Binding Specification](https://github.com/application-stacks/service-binding-specification) for more details).

-Using the service binding specification annotations with Strimzi is still a bit fiddly.
-Here's an example of a `Kafka` CR annotated to enable service binding.
+Using the Service Binding Specification annotations with Strimzi is still a bit fiddly.
+Here's an example of a `Kafka` CR annotated to enable service binding, just as an illustration of how annotations would work with Strimzi as it is today.

 ``` yaml
 apiVersion: kafka.strimzi.io/v1beta1